gbsoares/microcorruption-solutions/writeups/05-reykjavik.md

 4530 6f72 643f 0000 0013 4c85 1bc5 80df e9bf  ord?....L.......
 ```

-Although I'm not sure what the point of the first two `mov` instructions given that the next two are overwriting the values of `r14` and `r15`.
-So I just ignore.
+I'm not sure what the point is of the first two `mov` instructions are given that the next two are overwriting the values of `r14` and `r15`.
+Seems pointless.

 We then see two `call` instructions in `main`:

-- one to `#0x4486 <enc>`, which by the name tells me it's some sort of encryption method?
+- one to `#0x4486 <enc>`, which by the name tells me it's some sort of encryption method
 - one to `#0x2400`, which is an address in RAM, so this tells me there is executable code loaded to RAM on this program.

 ### `<enc>` Function